quicwg/base-drafts/draft-ietf-quic-transport.md

 to at least the smallest allowed maximum packet size (1200 bytes) by adding PADDING frames to the Initial packet or by coalescing the Initial packet; see
 {{packet-coalesce}}.
-Similarly, a server MUST expand the payload of all UDP datagrams carrying Initial packets that contain CRYPTO frames.
+Similarly, a server MUST expand the payload of all UDP datagrams carrying ack-eliciting Initial packets.
 Sending UDP datagrams of this size ensures that the network path supports a reasonable Path Maximum Transmission Unit (PMTU), in both directions.
 Additionally, a client padding Initial packets helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address; see
 {{address-validation}}.

 Datagrams containing Initial packets MAY exceed 1200 bytes if the endpoint